Cognigy/Documentation/contribution/linter.md

 ### Styles

 - `styles` - the folder with rules and checks for customized linting based on the [Cognigy Documentation Style Guide](https://login.microsoftonline.com/4a7853bd-0ffb-40ff-904c-b20996f4be78/oauth2/authorize?client%5Fid=00000003%2D0000%2D0ff1%2Dce00%2D000000000000&response%5Fmode=form%5Fpost&response%5Ftype=code%20id%5Ftoken&resource=00000003%2D0000%2D0ff1%2Dce00%2D000000000000&scope=openid&nonce=D5DEC8FD8384F197062A3C293F6875D6F23A84E9E37ACCCC%2D8DAA84DCBE23DC31D6147A2371797C31A503539F0ADF7AA9F34DA43EF75B7718&redirect%5Furi=https%3A%2F%2Fcognigy%2Dmy%2Esharepoint%2Ecom%2F%5Fforms%2Fdefault%2Easpx&state=OD0w&claims=%7B%22id%5Ftoken%22%3A%7B%22xms%5Fcc%22%3A%7B%22values%22%3A%5B%22CP1%22%5D%7D%7D%7D&wsucxt=1&cobrandid=11bd8083%2D87e0%2D41b5%2Dbb78%2D0bc43c8a8e8a&client%2Drequest%2Did=28ca58a1%2D80de%2D9000%2Df7be%2D6a9b1ecf34cc&sso_reload=true).
 This folder is located at the root of the documentation repo.
-   The `styles` folder contains the following sub-folders:
+   The `styles` folder contains the following subfolders:
     - `Cognigy` - contains a list of `.yml` files; each file is a separate grammar or style rule.
     - `config/vocabularies/Docs` - contains terminology that is accepted or rejected by the linter.